 Our team of movers has taken extensive training to full BAR (British Association of Removers) standards, so your belongings are in good hands.
 We can also provide an export wrapping service to keep your furniture or fragile items fully protected in transit.

 5. Plan for storage

 Moving to Europe is a fresh start for most people.
 Or for some, it’s a temporary situation that largely depends on work and how their career pans out.
 In these situations, you probably don’t want to take too many belongings with you when you move.
-This means you will need to find a place for your things to be stored until your return to the UK.
+You need to find a place for your things to be stored until you return to the UK.